Website accessibility at OpenLearn

 - Video and audio materials can be played through a range of different media players or downloaded and over 90% have textual descriptions or transcripts to accompany them.

 - Our work with the Moodle and Drupal communities to enhance accessibility across OpenLearn will also benefit other sites which use these platforms.

 You may find that changing your web browser settings will help you use this site.
 You can change the options in your browser to adjust the size and colour of the text, and the colour of the background.
 Modern web browsers allow you to override the entire colour scheme of this and many other sites.

 Each video and audio asset is provided through a media player within the site, as a file download, and has a textual description or transcript to accompany it.

 Some video assets are available for download in two file formats which offer different size files.
 These file downloads allow users to open the asset in the player of their choice, and to save it to their hard drive.

 The media players within the site are keyboard accessible in a limited way.
 Users may find the following advice helpful:

-- In order to play the audio/video, tab to the media player, then spacebar or enter to activate it, then tab again to get the focus on the play button, then spacebar or enter to operate the button.
+- In order to play the audio/video, tab to the media player, press the space bar or enter to activate it.
+Tab again to focus on the play button, then space bar or enter to operate the button.

-- When the video frame is in focus the spacebar can usefully be used to toggle the play/pause button.
-Note this does not work on the audio player.
+- When the video frame is in focus, the space bar toggles the play/pause button.
+This does not work on the audio player.